peterpaul/cli/README.md

 This defines a program with one command, a mandatory argument and one option.
 The `ProgramRunner.run(...)` method will parse the arguments and set values to the corresponding fields.

-The compiled binary, for example `HelloWorld`, can now be invoked in the following way:
+The compiled binary, for example `hello`, can now be invoked in the following way:

 <pre>
-$ HelloWorld World
+$ hello World
 Hello World
-$ HelloWorld -U Earth
+$ hello -U Earth
 HELLO EARTH
-$ HelloWorld World --uppercase=false
+$ hello World --uppercase=false
 Hello World
-$ HelloWorld Earth -U=false
+$ hello Earth -U=false
 Hello Earth
-$ HelloWorld --uppercase People
+$ hello --uppercase People
 HELLO PEOPLE
 </pre>

 When run without arguments, this will produce the following output:

 <pre>
-$ HelloWorld
+$ hello
 Error: Expected more arguments.

 HelloWorld